Chimera-tools/ChimPipe/docs/source/manual.rst

 First mapping BAM file
 ~~~~~~~~~~~~~~~~~~~~~~

-`BAM`_ file containing the reads mapped in the genome, transcriptome and *de novo* transcriptome with the `GEMtools RNA-seq pipeline`_.
+`BAM`_ file (``$outDir/MappingPhase/FirstMapping/[sample_id]_firstMap.bam``) containing the reads mapped in the genome, transcriptome and *de novo* transcriptome with the `GEMtools RNA-seq pipeline`_.

-This is the standard format for next-generation sequencing, meaning that most analysis tools work with this format.
+BAM is the standandard format for aligned RNA-seq reads, meaning that most analysis tools work with this format.
 The bam file produced can therefore be used to do other downstream analyses such as gene and transcript expression quantification.

 .. _BAM: http://samtools.github.io/hts-specs/SAMv1.pdf
 .. _GEMtools RNA-seq pipeline: http://gemtools.github.io/

 Second mapping MAP file
 ~~~~~~~~~~~~~~~~~~~~~~~
-MAP file containing reads segmentally mapped in the genome allowing for interchromosomal, different strand and unexpected genomic order mappings.
+MAP file (``$outDir/MappingPhase/SecondMapping/[sample_id]_secondMap.map``) containing the reads split-mapped in the genome allowing for interchromosomal, different strand and unexpected genomic order mappings.

 Final and filtered chimeric junction files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Two tabular text files with the detected and discarded chimeric splice junctions from your RNA-seq dataset.
+Two tabular text files with the detected (``$outDir/chimericJunctions_[sample_id].txt``) and filtered out (``$outDir/chimericJunctions_filtered_[sample_id].txt``) chimeric splice junctions from your RNA-seq dataset.
 They consist on rows of 35 fields, where each row corresponds to a chimeric junction and each field contains a piece of information about the chimera.
 Here is a brief description of the 35 fields (most relevant fields highlighted in bold):

 1. **juncCoord** - Position of the chimeric splice junction in the genome described as follows: chrA"_"coordA"_"strandA":"chrB"_"coordB"_"strandB.
 E. g., "chr4_90653092_+:chr17_22023757_-" is a chimeric junction between the position 90653092 of chromosome 4 in plus strand, and the position 22023757 of chromosome chr17 in minus strand.
 Junction coordinates defined using 1-based system.